Eldritch Instinct System Reference Document (v0.8)

 Landmark information is everything that is immediately visible when you enter a room.
 The Warden gives this kind of information to the players for free.

-Finding clues should not present a challenge to players, and there are no mechanics for exploration in Eldritch Instinct.
+Finding clues should not present a challenge to players.
 Rather, it is a conversation between the players and the Warden: when describing a location, the Warden begins by setting the mood and presenting landmark information, which often functions as threads, that the players can pull for more information.
 The players may then ask questions and describe their PC’s actions in order to uncover hidden information.
-The Warden answers truthfully, but should make sure that characters receive information that is appropriate to their occupation.
-The Warden should encourage the players to state what they want to know and what their characters do to figure it out.

 Combat